 Supporting Students with No-Interest Loans

 Ellen Hyde graduated from the State Normal School at Framingham in 1862, taught in the school until 1875, and then became its principal until 1898.
 She was an inspiring teacher and a builder of character in her pupils.
-From her intimate knowledge of the struggle many students had to pay their way, she felt the need for a fund that could be used to help them and it was established in 1898.
+From her intimate knowledge of the struggle many students had to pay their way, she felt the need for a fund that could be used to help them.
+It was established in 1898.

 The Ellen Hyde Fund

 This interest-free loan fund is administered by a Board of Trustees, elected by the alumni members of the Independent Association of Framingham State Alumni, and used to assist undergraduate and graduate students of Framingham State University.

 Applicants must have completed at least 4 course credits and have maintained a minimum QPA of 2.75.
 The maximum amount an undergraduate student can borrow from the fund is $3,000.
 Recipients must be full-time students when the approved amount of the loan is paid to Framingham State University.
 Graduate students may apply for up to $1,000.
 These payments are made directly to the university in full after Add/Drop Day in the fall or spring following approval.

 Educational loans are made without interest.
 Repayment of the entire amount of the principal will be made on either completion or termination of undergraduate studies at Framingham State University, on a payment schedule of $50.00 a month (a minimum rate of $600.00 per year).